AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product_backlog.md

 Feature: User Registration

   Scenario: Successful registration
-    Given the administrator is on the registration form When all required fields are completed and the form is submitted Then the system creates the account
+    Given the administrator is on the user registration form When all required fields are completed with valid data and the form is submitted Then the system creates the user account in the database And the system displays the message "User registered successfully" And the new user appears in the registered users list
-    And a success message is displayed

-  Scenario: Duplicate email
+  Scenario: Registration with a duplicate email address
-    Given an account with that email already exists in the system When the administrator attempts to register a new user with that email Then the system displays the message "This email is already registered"
+    Given an active user account with the same email address already exists in the system When the administrator attempts to register a new user with that email address Then the system rejects the submission
+    And the system displays the message "This email address is already registered" And no new account is created in the database

-  Scenario: Empty fields
+  Scenario: Registration form submitted with empty required fields
-    Given the administrator leaves one or more fields empty When the form is submitted
-    Then the system highlights the missing fields
+    Given the administrator is on the user registration form When the form is submitted with one or more required fields left empty Then the system halts the submission
-    And displays a validation message for each empty field
+    And the system highlights each empty field with a visual indicator And the system displays a specific validation message for each missing field

+  Scenario: Display loading screen during registration
+    Given the administrator has completed the registration form with valid data When the form is submitted and the system is processing the request Then the system must display a loading indicator And the system must show the message "Creating account, please wait..."
+    And the system must disable the submit button to prevent duplicate submission attempts

+  Scenario: Registration attempt with a slow or degraded connection
+    Given the administrator has submitted a valid registration form When the server response is delayed due to network congestion or high latency Then the system must maintain the loading indicator for the duration of the request And the system must display the message "This is taking longer than expected.
+Please wait..."
+    And the system must not discard the submitted form data during the delay

+  Scenario: Registration attempt without internet connection
+    Given the administrator has completed the registration form When the user attempts to submit the form without an active internet connection Then the system must display the message "No internet connection.
+Please check your network settings."
+    And the system must preserve all data entered in the form fields And the system must provide an option to retry the submission once connectivity is restored
 ```

 ---